MikeBishop/http-layering/draft-bishop-decomposing-http.md

 Regardless, HTTP needs the transport to begin sending the message before the end of the message is available.

-## Parallelism

-Because a client will often need each server to perform multiple actions at once, HTTP requires the ability to deliver requests in parallel and allow the server to respond to each request as the actions complete.
-Head-of-line blocking is a particular problem here that transports must attempt to avoid -- client requests should ideally reach the server as quickly as possible, allowing the server to choose the correct order in which to handle the requests (with input from the client).
-Any situation in which a request remains unknown to the server until another request completes is suboptimal.

-## Separate metadata and payload
+## Separate request/response, metadata, and payload

 Any protocol defines how the semantics of the protocol are mapped onto the wire in a transport.
 Most transports are either bytestreams or message-based, meaning that higher-layer concepts must be laid out in a reasonable structure within the stream or message.
-Each HTTP request and response contains metadata about the message (headers) and an optional body.
+Each HTTP request or response contains metadata about the message (headers) and an optional body.

 These are separate constructs in HTTP, and mechanisms to carry them